How long does water heater installation last

 Plumbing

-The answer to 'how long does water heater installation last' is that a properly installed and maintained water heater can typically last 8-12 years.
-The lifespan of a water heater depends on factors like the quality of the unit, the water quality in your home, and how well it's maintained through regular flushing and inspection.
+The answer to 'how long does water heater installation last' is that a properly installed water heater can last 8-12 years on average, with proper maintenance.
+The lifespan of a water heater depends on factors like the type of water heater, the quality of the installation, and how well it is maintained over time.

 Step-by-Step Guide